 Roleplaying Game Submission Tips

 DunDraCon focuses much of its energy on table-top Roleplaying games; we schedule upwards of 150 individual games every year.
 RPGs are given a private room for playing.
-I can accommodate requests for adjacent rooms or rooms directly across the hall from each other for linked games.
-There are also limited spaces for mega-RPGs (more than 12 players).
-I am willing to work with the GMs and Hotel to make other special accommodations, just let me know.
+We can accommodate requests for adjacent rooms or rooms directly across the hall from each other for linked games.
+There are also limited spaces for mega-RPGs (9 or more more players).
+We are willing to work with the GMs and Hotel to make other special accommodations, just let me know.

 Facilities: